What is an account-based pension? Your income during retirement.

 Are there downsides to an account-based pension?

-• Your investment earnings aren’t guaranteed and may go up or down in line with market performance.
+• Your investment earnings may go up or down in line with market performance.

-• There's no guarantee your pension will last for your life.
+• The money in your account-based pension may not last for your lifetime.

-• The account-based pension forms part of the Government's income and assets tests, so it may affect whether you can receive Centrelink income support payments like the Age Pension.
+• The account-based pension forms part of the Government's income and assets tests, so it may affect how much and whether you can receive Centrelink income support payments like the Government Age Pension.

-• There are limits on the total amount of super that can be transferred into the retirement phase - this is called the transfer balance cap.
+• There are limits on the total amount of super that can be transferred into the retirement phase - this is called the transfer balance cap and as at 1 July 2025 is $2 million.
 If you exceed this cap you’ll pay an “excess transfer balance” tax.

 • Money left over from your account-based pension when you pass away may attract extra taxes.

-Account-based pensions can be a good choice if you want a regular, flexible, and tax-effective income, but they don’t guarantee an income for life and are subject to the limitations outlined above.
+Account-based pensions can be a good choice if you want a regular, flexible, and tax-effective income, but they don’t guarantee an income for life and are subject to the considerations outlined above.

 How do I open an account-based pension?